-Kaimuki's 12th Ave Grill Goes Big
+Kaimuki’s Newly Renovated 12th Ave Grill is Bigger and Better

 The biggest little neighborhood restaurant.

 Jason Schoonover, 12th Ave Grill's executive chef, with chef/owner Kevin Hanney.

 What happened in the year it took to move the old 12th Ave Grill into its new space.